Jump to:

 Best forInvestigative gameplay and narrative immersion

-The Sinking City is an amazing open-world game that plunges players into a submerged city teetering on the edge of madness, where you assume the role of a private investigator tackling strange cases while your own sanity frays.
+The Sinking City is an amazing open-world game that stands out among investigative horror games, plunging players into a submerged city teetering on the edge of madness, where you assume the role of a private investigator tackling strange cases while your own sanity frays.
 Exploration is key: without hand-holding or waypoints, every alley, crumbling building, and rain-soaked street rewards curiosity and careful observation.
-Clues reveal twisted conspiracies, grotesque creatures, and the city’s slowly unraveling reality, while distorted geography and oppressive weather create a suffocating, immersive atmosphere
+Clues reveal twisted conspiracies, grotesque creatures, and the city’s slowly unraveling reality, while non-Euclidean geometry in games warps your sense of space, and oppressive weather create a suffocating, immersive atmosphere.

 Investigations are open-ended, letting you piece together mysteries at your own pace, while sanity mechanics make every discovery feel risky – some truths can illuminate the case, others can push you closer to collapse.